Androgen backdoor pathway: Androgen signaling

 The androgen response mechanism involves androgens binding to androgen receptors in the cytoplasm, which then move into the nucleus and control gene transcription by interacting with specific DNA regions called androgen response elements.
-This response mechanism plays a crucial role in male sexual differentiation and puberty, as well as other tissue types and processes, such as the prostate gland (regulate secretory functions), hair follicles (androgens influence hair growth patterns), skin (androgens regulate sebum production and the thickening and maturation of the skin), and muscle (contribute to the development and maintenance of muscle mass and strength).
+This response mechanism is involved in male sexual differentiation and puberty, as well as other tissue types and processes, such as the prostate gland (regulate secretory functions), hair follicles (androgens influence hair growth patterns), skin (androgens regulate sebum production and the thickening and maturation of the skin), and muscle (contribute to the development and maintenance of muscle mass and strength).
 Such tissues, where androgens exert their effects, are called 'androgen target tissues'.

 Different androgens have different effects on androgen receptors because they have different degrees of binding and activating the receptors.
 Physiologically significant androgens are those androgens that have a strong influence on the development and functioning of male sexual characteristics, unlike physiologically insignificant androgens, which have low biological activity or are quickly metabolized into other steroids.
 Physiologically insignificant androgens do not have a notable influence on the development and functioning of male or female sexual characteristics, they can be products of the metabolism of more active androgens, such as testosterone (T), or their precursors.